Hayden Vercher

 Scouting Report

-Hayden Vercher is a highly-touted, pass-catching tight end who essentially plays as a jumbo wide receiver at the high school level.
-His value lies in his advanced receiving skills, impressive frame, and versatility, making him a matchup nightmare for opposing defenses.
+Hayden Vercher is a highly productive, pass-catching tight end who essentially functions as a jumbo wide receiver at the high school level.
+His value comes from his advanced route-running, natural ball skills, and ability to create mismatches downfield, making him one of the top tight end prospects in his region.

 Physical Profile